MattiasBuelens/web-streams-polyfill/README.md

 This project comes in three variants:
 * `@mattiasbuelens/web-streams-polyfill`: a polyfill that replaces the native stream implementations.
   Recommended for use in web apps through a `<script>` tag.
+* `@mattiasbuelens/web-streams-polyfill/es6`: a polyfill targeting ES2015+ environments.
+  Recommended for use in web apps targeting modern browsers through a `<script>` tag.
 * `@mattiasbuelens/web-streams-polyfill/ponyfill`: a [ponyfill] that provides
   the stream implementations without replacing any globals.
   Recommended for use in Node applications or web libraries.
 * `@mattiasbuelens/web-streams-polyfill/ponyfill/es6`: a ponyfill targeting ES2015+ environments.
-  Recommended for use in modern Node applications, or in web apps targeting modern browsers.
+  Recommended for use in modern Node applications, or in web libraries targeting modern browsers.

 Each variant also includes the [type definitions for WHATWG streams from DefinitelyTyped][types-streams].